1098-T Tax Form

-The Form 1098-T is a tuition statement that colleges and universities are required to issue to most students who paid for “qualified educational expenses” in the preceding calendar year.
-Qualified educational expenses include tuition and mandatory enrollment fees as well equipment fees that is required for your courses.
-However, the University is not required to prepare Form 1098-T for every student even if they paid for qualified educational expenses.
-Please refer to the section below entitled “Why You May Not Receive a Form 1098-T” for more information.
+The 1098-T Tax Form is a tuition statement that colleges and universities are required to issue to most students who paid for “qualified educational expenses” in the preceding calendar year.
+Qualified educational expenses include tuition and mandatory enrollment fees as well as equipment fees that are required for courses.

-• To Receive the Form 1098-T by Mail: If you have not signed the Student Financial Responsibility Agreement, or otherwise opted to receive the form electronically, your Form 1098-T will be mailed to your mailing/billing address listed on your Student Administration account.
+Mail: If you HAVE NOT signed the Student Financial Responsibility Agreement, or otherwise opted to receive the form electronically, your Form 1098-T will be mailed to your mailing/billing address listed on your Student Administration account.

 Eligible educational institutions are required by the IRS to prepare Form 1098-T for most students who paid for “qualified educational expenses” in the preceding year.
 Consistent with IRS Regulations, UConn is not required to provide Form 1098-T to a student in the following instances: